advanced-computer-lab-2023/Mern-overflow-Clinic/README.md

 ## Build Status 🔨

-The project is currently in development.
+- The project is currently in development.
+- The project needs to be deployed through a cloud service.
+- The project needs more thorough testing.
 - Need to add screenshots, code examples, and tests to the README

 <p align="right" title="Return to Table of Contents"> <a href="#table-of-contents">&#11014;</a></p>

 ## Code Style 📜